Angelos-Vs/clone-project-TestTube/README.md

 This is a simple youtube webpage clone with mock data , which was built as a learning experience to provide familiarity with the included technologies/programming languages etc.

-To run the files in the vscode cli type:
+To run the files, clone the repo and afterwards, in the vscode cli type:

 ```
 npm install
 npm run dev
 ```
-locahost link to open the page.
+Click the locahost link to open the page.

-You can find a guide on how to build the same project on : https://www.youtube.com/watch?v=ymGB1lqP1CM
+You can find a guide on how to build a similar  project on : https://www.youtube.com/watch?v=ymGB1lqP1CM